 Pretty much you just dump them together and mix them to a goey batter.

 Bake for 30 minutes in the preheated oven and you have cake.
 Got some whipped cream ready to go?

 Some fresh berries to sprinkle over the slice of warm cake?
 No?
 How about an orange?
 Or some candied orange peel to decorate it?

 This is the real deal if you celebrate a romantic night at home.
 Valentine’s Day, anyone?

-I personally dislike going on a date with my husband on February 14th.
-I think the restaurants are crowded, the service is kind of meh, and the meals are usually not that good.
+Personally, I wouldn’t say I like going on a date with my husband on February 14th.
+I think the restaurants are crowded, the service is meh, and the meals are usually not that good.

-For the dessert, you can bake this cake or if you are not into chocolate, make this Spanish Orange-Almond Flan, that is also gluten free, but light and perfect for ending a lovely meal.
+For the dessert, you can bake this cake or if you are not into chocolate, make this Spanish Orange-Almond Flan, which is also gluten-free but light and perfect for ending a lovely meal.

 One piece of advice I would have for this chocolate cake.
 Use the best quality ingredients you can afford to buy.